 Kelly Marie Clarke

-I am a PhD student under the joint supervision of Dr Foxhall-Forbes and Prof. Semple in the departments of History and Archaeology, funded by the Northern Bridge Doctoral Training Partnership (NBDTP).
+I am a PhD student under the joint supervision of Dr Foxhall-Forbes and Prof. Semple in the departments of History and Archaeology.

-I am interested in examining the interactions/connections that existed during the Early Medieval period, and how interactions were sustained.
-My previous research focused on communication within and between the Anglo-Saxon kingdoms and used an interdisciplinary approach combining methodologies from both history and archaeology and different kinds of evidence e.g. topographical, written, linguistic and numismatic evidence to explore contact in the early-medieval period.
+I am interested in examining the interactions/connections that existed during the Early Medieval period (c.600-800), and how interactions were sustained.
+My previous research focused on communication within and between the Anglo-Saxon kingdoms and used an interdisciplinary approach combining methodologies from both history and archaeology and different kinds of evidence e.g. topographical, written, linguistic and numismatic evidence.

 2017: 'Coinage and connections between Merovingian Gaul and the Anglo-Saxon kingdoms in the Seventh-Century', Sylloge of the Coins of the British Isles (SCBI) Symposium: 'Money between Ireland, Britain and Europe' (British Academy, 13th June 2017)

-2017-18: Department of Archaeology Research Dialogues leader (with K. Haworth).
-Co-organiser of a one day workshop entitled, 'The Materiality of Maritime Cultures and Connections', Durham University 26th June 2018.
+2017-18: Department of Archaeology Research Dialogues leader (with K. Haworth.)
+Co-organised a one day workshop entitled, 'The Materiality of Maritime Cultures and Connections' (Durham University, 26th June 2018)

-2017: MEMSA (Durham's Medieval and Early-Modern Student Association), Co-conference Chair.
-I was the joint Conference Chair and co-organised the eleventh annual conference, 'Imitation and Innovation: Uses of the Past in the Medieval and Early Modern Worlds' (Durham University, 11-12th July 2017)
+2016-17: Durham's Medieval and Early Modern Student Association (MEMSA), Co-conference Chair.
+Co-organised the eleventh annual conference, 'Imitation and Innovation: Uses of the Past in the Medieval and Early Modern Worlds' (Durham University, 11-12th July 2017)

 2017-2018: MEMSA Journal co-editor.
-Currently, I am co-editing the proceedings of the 11th annual MEMSA conference which will be published both in print and online format in July 2018.
+Co-edited the proceedings of the 11th annual MEMSA conference.
+Journal available in both print and online format in July 2018

 2016-2019: AHRC Northern Bridge Doctoral Training Partnership Award